‘Vanderpump Rules’ Stars Stassi Schroeder And Beau Clark’s Intimacy Is Lacking After Their Engagement

 “I’m sorry but this day isn’t about anyone else but me and Beau and if someone questions why they aren’t invited to something, I’m just sorry.
 It is what it is,” Schroeder said.

-According to Schroeder, she’s going to have the thickest skin she can as she choses her guest list for her and Clark’s wedding because she does not want to feel uncomfortable at all during the event.
+According to Schroeder, she’s going to have the thickest skin she can as she chooses her guest list for her and Clark’s wedding because she does not want to feel uncomfortable at all during the event.

 As The Inquisitr previously reported, Schroeder and Clark’s wedding will take place in Italy in 2020.